EducationalTestingService/prmse-simulations/README.md

     - [`notebooks/simulation/utils.py`](notebooks/simulation/dataset.py).
 This module contains several utility functions needed for the various simulations in the notebooks.

 3. Running the [`notebooks/making_a_dataset.ipynb`](notebooks/making_a_dataset.ipynb) also saves three CSV files, one for each of the data frames that can be obtained by calling the `to_frames()` method on the dataset instance saved in `data/default.dataset`.
 Between themsleves, these 3 CSV files contain all of the simulated scores as well as the rater and system metadata.
 For a detailed description of each data frame, see the docstring for the `to_frames()` method of the [`Dataset`](notebooks/simulation/dataset.py) class.
-We make these CSV files available so that they can be examined and modified in other programs such as Excel and R. However, note that making changes to these CSV files will _not_ affect any analyses in any of the other notebooks as they use the `data/default.dataset` file and not these CSV files.
+We make these CSV files available under `data` so that they can be examined and modified in other programs such as Excel and R. However, making changes to these CSV files will _not_ affect any analyses in any of the other notebooks as they use the `data/default.dataset` file and _not_ these CSV files.